-The Large Distributed Generation category includes distributed generation projects greater than 25 kW in size up to and including 5 MW (prior to P.A.
-102-0662, Large DG projects were sized at greater than 10 kW and less than or equal to 2 MW).
+The Large Distributed Generation category includes distributed generation projects greater than 25 kW in size up to and including 5 MW.
 The Large Distributed Generation category will comprise at least 20% of the ABP capacity generally.

-Each project that is constructed in this category will be subject to the prevailing wage requirements included in the Prevailing Wage Act except with the exception the following types of projects:
+Each project that is constructed in this category will be subject to the prevailing wage requirements included in the Prevailing Wage Act with the exception the following types of projects: